Sixth annual event surpasses $10 million raised and honors changemakers advancing the fight against childhood hunger

 “The support we received through the Sodexo Charity Classic goes far beyond a single moment of service—it reflects a company truly living its values through action,” said Natalia Avila, Food Access Manager of Food to Power.
 “This partnership brings both immediate relief and long-term hope to the people we serve and we’re grateful to see such a genuine commitment to making a difference.”

 “The Sodexo Charity Classic reflects the strength of our partnerships and what we can accomplish when we align business with purpose,” said Dave Kourie, Head of North America Supply Management, Sodexo.
-“Our supplier community continues to show up in powerful ways, and we’re proud to support the Stop Hunger Foundation as the beneficiary of this event.
+“Our supplier community continues to show up in powerful ways and we’re proud to support the Stop Hunger Foundation as the beneficiary of this event.
 Together, we are creating real, measurable impact for communities facing food insecurity—and that’s something we can all stand behind and be proud of.”

 Since its founding, the Sodexo Stop Hunger Foundation has remained dedicated to ending childhood hunger by supporting immediate relief efforts while investing in long-term, community-driven solutions.
-Funds raised through the Sodexo Charity Classic support critical programs, including summer meals initiatives, K–12 backpack programs, campus food pantries, and partnerships with local hunger-relief organizations nationwide—ensuring children and families have access to nutritious food year-round.
+Funds raised through the Sodexo Charity Classic support critical programs, including summer meals initiatives, K–12 backpack programs, campus food pantries and partnerships with local hunger-relief organizations nationwide—ensuring children and families have access to nutritious food year-round.
 With the passion of its partners and the leadership of its honorees, the Foundation continues to advance its mission to help ensure that no child goes hungry.

 The Sodexo Stop Hunger Foundation is an independent charitable organization with a mission to fight against hunger and food insecurity.
 Building on 30 years of leadership, in collaboration with volunteers, NGO partners, donors and the unique ecosystem of its founding partner, Sodexo, the Foundation is scaling up innovative hunger-fighting solutions.
 These solutions are poised to have a broader and deeper impact on ending hunger in the most vulnerable communities.
 Visit Sodexo Stop Hunger Foundation’s Linktree to connect to their social media channels and follow their impactful work throughout the year.